Archive

 Don’t get me wrong, I do find delegates powerful and I use them whenever I see fit.
 It’s just that they bug me, like a badly-pitched note in an otherwise perfect chord.
 In that respect I am much more fond of the inner classes of Java.

 The D Programming Language, my favorite pet at the moment, has support for both delegates and inner classes, thus providing the best of both worlds.
-And since D is a multi paradigm language with support for functional programming, it’s delegates are justified.
+And since D is a multi paradigm language with support for functional programming, its delegates are justified.

 The semantics of D delegates are somewhat different from that of C#.
 For instance, C# delegates may bind to both static and non-static methods, while D may bind to non-static methods only.
 But on the other hand, D delegates may also bind to inner functions, which makes them look a lot like closures.